-9. Termination:
+8. Termination:

-Notice of Intent to Terminate (Appendix 3):
+Notice of Termination (Appendix 3):

-A. If the Participant does not comply with the Notice of Delinquency and does not dispute the past due Rent amount in writing or has not filed a grievance regarding the Notice of Delinquency, a Notice of Intent to Terminate shall be given to the Participant signed by the Executive Director.
-The Notice shall inform the Participant that his or her Rental Agreement shall be terminated, with in thirty (30) calendar days after receipt of the Notice of Intent to Terminate, for failure to pay Rent.
+A. If the Participant does not comply with the Notice of Delinquency and does not dispute the past due Rent amount in writing, a Notice of Termination shall be given to the Participant signed by the Executive Director.
+The Notice shall inform the Participant that his or her Rental Agreement shall be terminated, within thirty (30) calendar days after receipt of the Notice of Termination, for failure to pay Rent.
 The tenant must set a meeting with the Executive Director or Designee to resolve the delinquent Rent.

-The Notice of Intent to Terminate shall be delivered to the Participant in accordance with § 4303 of the Nation's Housing Code.
+The Notice of Termination shall be delivered to the Participant in accordance with § 4303 of the Nation's Housing Code.

-- B. The Notice of Intent to Terminate shall provide that the Participant may, within fifteen (15) calendar days of the receipt of the Notice of Intent to Terminate, request a meeting with the Executive Director.
+- B. The Notice of Termination shall provide that the Participant may, within fifteen (15) calendar days of the receipt of the Notice of Termination, request a meeting with the Executive Director.
 The request for a meeting shall be made in writing or by a telephone call to the Executive Assistant to the Executive Director.
 The Participant may be represented or accompanied by a person of his or her choice, including legal counsel. - C. The Participant shall be given written notice by certified mail or hand delivery or a telephone call of the meeting date and time, by certified mail or hand delivery.
-The Participant may request, in writing or by a telephone call to the Executive Assistant, to the Executive Director or Designee, a continuance of the meeting, not less than forty-eight (48) hours prior to the meeting.

-- D. At the meeting, the Participant may enter into a Final Payment Agreement. - E. Failure to appear at the meeting shall result in the automatic termination of the Rental Agreement and will be issued a Notice to Vacate.
+The Participant may request, in writing or by a telephone call to the Executive Assistant, to the Executive Director or Designee, a continuance of the meeting, not less than forty-eight (48) hours prior to the meeting. - D. At the meeting, the Participant may enter into a Delinquent Payment Agreement.
+See Section 8. - E. Failure to appear at the meeting shall result in the automatic termination of the Rental Agreement and will be issued a Notice to Vacate. - F. Failure to comply with the Delinquent Payment Agreement shall result in automatic termination of the Rental Agreement and the Participant will be issued a Notice of Vacate.

-10. Final Payment Agreement
+9. Delinquent Payment Agreement: